 However, you can proactively incorporate peer social proof into your strategy with User Generated Content (UGC):

-- Promote your social media presence.
-Tell customers about your corporate social media accounts and branded hashtags.
+Promote your social media presence.
+Tell customers about your presence on social media platforms and share your branded hashtag.
 Include social sharing buttons in product content and post-purchase emails.

 User social proof

-It’s one thing knowing that other people have bought a product - it’s another knowing that someone has used it and was satisfied enough to share positive feedback.
+It’s one thing knowing that other people have bought a product – it’s another knowing that someone has used it and was satisfied enough to share their positive feelings.

 There are some straightforward ways to incorporate customer feedback into your content: